-Our Equity and Diversity Reference Group (EDRG) is an advisory body to the Academy’s Council providing recommendations to improve diversity—for example, of gender, ethnicity, age, geographical distribution and scientific disciplines—and to uphold the principles of inclusion, equal opportunity, fairness and transparency in Academy policies and procedures.
+Our Equity and Diversity Reference Group is an advisory body to the Academy’s Council, providing recommendations to improve diversity and to uphold the principles of inclusion, equal opportunity, fairness and transparency in Academy policies and procedures.

 We have appointed more than 20 ‘Champions of Diversity’ within the Fellowship to be ambassadors in each scientific discipline across the country, tasked with identifying diversity candidates and proposers to put forward nominations for Fellowship and awards.

-We are committed to advance reconciliation, create opportunities to work respectfully with Aboriginal and Torres Strait Islander peoples, support their contribution to scientific activities and increase understandings of Indigenous knowledge.
+We are committed to advancing reconciliation, creating opportunities to work respectfully with Aboriginal and Torres Strait Islander peoples, supporting their contribution to scientific activities, and increasing understandings of Indigenous knowledge.

 Further activities that align with the implementation of our Reconciliation Action Plan are under development.